-I keep getting the question over and over “what IS THE BEST neighborhood or city in Orange County for families?”
+Recently, I have been asked the question over and over “what IS THE BEST neighborhood or city in Orange County for families?”
 And ” Where should we live” and “where are the best schools”?
-I’m here to tell you my opinions and a few facts and share with you all some local insight.
-So where shall we start… I will break it down by City and then sub categories with neighborhoods.

 The City of Newport Beach one of the most attractive communities in California.
 It is close to the ocean, well taken care of, and a beautiful city with amazing shopping and restaurants.
 Newport Beach also has some amazing schools, and with all of this comes extremely high home costs.
 So if you are not on a budget here are some of my favorite family communities.